-Kerbs should be laid starting flush with and working away from trench width and removed during the joint installation.
+Kerbs should be laid starting flush with and working away from the expansion gap.
+The kerbs are saw cut to the appropriate trench width and removed during the joint installation.
 Proprietary continuous kerbline side entry gully systems may be used in conjunction with the BEJ Expansion Joint.
 Expansion units are available which are compatible with the BEJ system.
+Advice should be sought from USL or the manufacturers of the side entry gullies at the design stage.

-Advice e) Footway Areas
+e) Footway Areas